Warning: Creating default object from empty value in /home2/ssimian/public_html/wp-content/plugins/easyazon/easyazon.php on line 602

-Up next is a bit more of a budget-friendly option, something we like to see as a high end practice or stage monitor.
+Up first is a bit of a budget-friendly option, something we like to see as a high end practice or stage monitor.

 With 50 watts of power under the hood, the Simmons DA50 presents you with everything you need to get a good feel of your kit during practice or jam hours, as well as a clear image of your sound during live shows.